cucumber/microdata/README.md

 This function may return `undefined`.
 In that case, the default lookup mechanisms will be used.

+## Custome types

+We recommend using the official types defined by schema.org if you can.
+Sometimes however, you may want to define your own types if the official types are insufficient.

+You can see an example of how this is done in [test/microdataTest.ts](test/microdataTest.ts).

 ## Usage in testing

 This library can be used to write assertions against web pages.